 Community Health & Engineering Librarian

 Aman initially came to Penn Libraries as the 2015 - 2017 Eugene Garfield Resident in Science Librarianship with a strong interest in health literacy and consumer health librarianship.
-During her residency, she became interested in learning about the health corners program and wanted to build on the work at the Biomedical Library was already engaged in with the Free Library of Philadelphia, so she formed the Community Health Outreach Team to advise in her capstone project.
+During her residency, she became interested in learning about the health corners program and wanted to build on the work at the then-Biomedical Library (now Biotech Commons) was already engaged in with the Free Library of Philadelphia, so she formed the Community Health Outreach Team to advise in her capstone project.
 While the capstone project did not go as planned, elements of the project became the assortment of Community Health Outreach initiatives currently offered.

 During this time, Aman received a 2017 Special Libraries Association (SLA) Philadelphia Chapter Appreciation Award for serving as the chapter's first SLAConnect Liaison and its first Community Outreach Committee Chair.
 In 2018, she received the 2018 SLA Philadelphia Chapter Liberty Bell Award for continuing to promote a book drive to support school libraries at 20 public elementary and high schools in Philadelphia in partnership with Penn Libraries and the West Philadelphia Alliance for Children.